Deborah Treisman: Career

 In 2003, Treisman took the helm of the magazine's Fiction section after then-Fiction Editor Bill Buford transitioned to other staff work and writing projects of his own.
 She was hired by Buford and served as his Deputy Fiction Editor from 1997 to 2003.
-At the age of 32, Treisman was the youngest person to be the esteemed magazine's Fiction Editor and only the second woman to do so since Katherine Sergeant Angell White was at the post from the magazine's inception in 1925 until 1960.
+At 32, Treisman was the youngest person to be the magazine's Fiction Editor and only the second woman to do so since Katherine Sergeant Angell White was at the post from the magazine's inception in 1925 until 1960.

-Prior to her tenure as Fiction Editor, The New York Times reported that The New Yorker published more male than female fiction writers.
+Before Treisman's tenure as Fiction Editor, The New York Times reported that The New Yorker published more male than female fiction writers.
 There was speculation at the time that Treisman might push the section to publish not only more women but also experimental and international writers.
-In an interview at the time, Treisman maintained a neutral stance, "We are not short on great work, but why not have variety and why not have the best?
+In an interview at the time, Treisman said, "We are not short on great work, but why not have variety and why not have the best?
 With 52 stories a year, we have that kind of flexibility."
 While data on the gender of authors published at The New Yorker only stretches back to 2010, the nonprofit organization VIDA: Women in Literary Arts reports that at that time, only 26.7% of the magazine's authors were women.
 In its most recent report in 2019, VIDA showed that 45.0% of The New Yorker contributors were women, 54.9% were men, and .1% of contributors were gender nonbinary.
-In 2005, the magazine centered their annual Fiction issue on stories of international writers, highlighting such voices as Chile's Roberto Bolaño and Japan's Yōko Ogawa.
+In 2005, the magazine centered its annual Fiction issue on stories by international writers, highlighting such voices as Chile's Roberto Bolaño and Japan's Yōko Ogawa.

-One story, "Cat Person", published in a December 2017 issue of The New Yorker, follows disturbing developments in a relationship between a 20-year-old woman and an older man.
-The story, written by Kristen Roupenian, sparked an unprecedented readership for a fictional story (an estimated 2 million readers) and heated discussions on social media about consent, gender, and power.
-The large readership is attributed by some to the story's publication at the height of the #MeToo movement.
-In an interview with Scroll.in in early 2018, Treisman described her response and decision to publish the story: "It was an intense read and maybe uncomfortable.
+One story, "Cat Person", published in a December 2017 issue, follows disturbing developments in a relationship between a 20-year-old woman and an older man.
+The story, by Kristen Roupenian, sparked an unprecedented readership for a fictional story (an estimated 2 million readers) and heated discussions on social media about consent, gender, and power.
+Some attribute the large readership to its timing, at the height of the #MeToo movement.
+In an early 2018 interview with Scroll.in, Treisman described her response and decision to publish the story: "It was an intense read and maybe uncomfortable.
 My first instinct might have been to say no for that reason but it was actually the best reason to say yes.
 So I decided to take it."

-Prior to her work at The New Yorker, Treisman was the managing editor at Grand Street and worked on the editorial staff of The New York Review of Books, Harper's Magazine, and The Threepenny Review.
+Before working at The New Yorker, Treisman was the managing editor at Grand Street and worked on the editorial staff of The New York Review of Books, Harper's Magazine, and The Threepenny Review.